-I’ve seen a lot of blogs showing how to make gnomes from old socks or new socks and they usually involve a sock gnome pattern, but I found I didn’t need to cut or sew the socks when making sock gnomes.
+I’ve seen a lot of blogs showing how to make gnomes out of old socks or new socks and they usually involve a sock gnome pattern, but I found I didn’t need to cut or sew the socks when making these sock gnomes.

 I have a sewing machine but I don’t like to drag it out too often so this is a no-sew sock gnomes DIY!